Ended IYCF Officer

 - Strong organizational and communication skills, with the ability to effectively present information and respond appropriately to questions from senior managers in the field.

 - Ability and willingness to travel to project sites as needed.

 - Good report writing skills and strong in use of MS Office, EXCEL, Email applications.

 - Strong English and Arabic skills, written and spoken.
 Ability to write reports in English is required.

 “International Medical Corps is proud to provide equal employment opportunities to all employees and qualified applicants without regard to race, color, religion, gender, age, disability or status as a veteran.”

-Candidates need to submit their CVs to IMC-TaizHR@internationalmedicalcorps.org and also need to write the title of the position they are applying for in the "email subject line"
+Candidates need to submit their CVs to IMC-YemenHR@internationalmedicalcorps.org and need to “write the title of the position they apply for it ” in the "email subject line"